arsuya/arsuya/README.md

 ---

 ## 🔍 About Me
-I am and entry-level Data Scientist with hands-on experience in building machine learning models and data-driven systems.
+I am an entry-level Data Scientist with hands-on experience in building machine learning models and data-driven systems.
 I am skilled in Python, SQL, and cloud-based ETL with strong knowledge of data visualization and predictive analytics.
 Passionate about leveraging statistical modeling and automation to deliver business insights and improve decision-making processes

 I thrive on:
 - Building predictive and classification models.